devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 ### Notion of preference information

-As stated above, the dominance relation $\Delta$ is by definition limited.
-Preferential independance however is a natural extension as it helps reduce the number of constraints.
+As stated above, the dominance relation $\Delta$ is by definition limited, but preferential independance bring a new piece of information and thus constitute a natural extension; it helps reduce the dimensionality of our problem.

 We call this additional piece of information <u>preference information</u> and for the Decision Model, it refers to its value system opinions and convictions.
-And one can distinguish:
+Among those informations, one can distinguish:
-- Intra-criterion preference information
+- <u>Intra-criterion</u> which is bound to a unique criterion.
-- Inter-criteria preference information
+- <u>Inter-criteria</u> which span over several criterions.

 ### Invariance w.r.t. a third alternative